bhall2001/serverless-nextjs-github-ci-cd/README.md

 ## Initial push

-The first push after setting up the Github Action your serverless state bucket will not have a .serverless directory (required when deploying your website).
-The serverless-staging.yml file should have these lines commented out for the initial commit/push.
+The first push after setting up the GitHub Action our serverless state bucket does not have a .serverless directory (required when deploying your website).
+The .serverless directory is copied to the S3 bucket on the first run of our process.
+Be sure the serverless-staging.yml file has these lines commented out for the initial commit/push.

-Commit your changes and push to Github.
-The push triggers your workflow to come to life to execute the ci/cd steps.
+Commit your changes and push to GitHub.
+The push triggers your workflow to come to life executing the ci/cd steps.

-\_I've found that when using bucketName the initial deployment may fail with an error about the bucket not having transfer acceleration.
-If this happens, simply re-run the full github action in the Github ui.
+_I've found that when using bucketName the initial deployment may fail with an error about the bucket not having transfer acceleration.
+If this happens, simply re-run the full GitHub action in the GitHub ui._

 If all goes well, after about 15 minutes, your staging environment is available.
 The initial deploy takes some time to set up and for the new endpoint to become available.
 Now that everything is setup, deployments go much faster.

 ## Finalize staging setup and test

-Once the site is available at the endpoint, remove the comments the lines in `.github/workflows/staging.yml` to enable downloading the .serverless directory from the S3 bucket during the ci/cd process.
+Once the site is available at the endpoint, remove comments in `.github/workflows/staging.yml` to enable downloading the .serverless directory from the S3 bucket during next the ci/cd process.

 Commit the changes and push to Github.

 Congratulations!
 You now have a ci/cd process for staging when commits are made to the master branch.

+Going forward the .serverless directory is downloaded as a step in your ci/cd process.

 ## Create production configuration

 Sample production serverless configuration.
-This allows you to have different configurations for staging/production.
-In the setup below the publicDirectoryCache is set to true.
+An advantage of separate files is that we are able to have different configurations for environments.
+In the setup below, the publicDirectoryCache is set to true.

 ```yaml
 # serverless-prod.yml